Published 29 Apr 2026

 FlowForma case study summary showing NHS automation benefits, processes improved, pain points, and next steps for governance.Blackpool Teaching Hospitals NHS Trust streamlined manual processes with FlowForma to support NHS transformation.

 By digitizing these processes, the trust reduced delays, improved data accuracy, and freed up staff to focus on patient care rather than paperwork.
-Learn more about how the NHS is managing its critical documents in this video.

 2. Financial government documents